MightyBurger/reemap/doc/Architecture.md

 the Windows tray require access to the event loop.

 Reemap therefore has its own egui implementation based closely on [this example][glow example].
-Additional code exists to implement running in the background and adding an icon to the tray.
+Reemap's implementation builds on this example to run in the background, to add an icon to the tray, and to fix a bug that caused the UI to re-render every frame.

 The grungy setup happens in `gui/mod.rs` and `gui/glutin_ctx.rs`.
-If you want to skip to the actual egui application code where things like buttons exist, go to `gui/reemapp.rs`.
+If you want to skip to the actual egui application code where things like buttons exist, go to `gui/reemapp/mod.rs`.

 If [eframe] adds support for running in the system tray, Reemap should likely switch to just using it.